AndyKZ82/NetFlowFileAnalyzer/README.md

 The distribution of AWStats package includes the following files:

 	README.md                           This file
+ 	docs/*                              Documentation
-	netflow/awstats.pl                  THE MAIN PROGRAM (WebUI, CGI)
+	netflow/awstats.pl                  THE MAIN PROGRAM (WebUI, CGI) tools/load2sql.pl                   Script to load data from files to MySQL

 ## INSTALL, SETUP AND USE AWSTATS